canonical/subiquity/documentation/autoinstall.md

 Many keys and values correspond straightforwardly to questions the installer asks (e.g. keyboard selection).
 See the reference for details of those that do not.

-# Error handling
+## Error handling

-Progress through the installer is reported via the [`reporting`](autoinstall-reference.md#reporting) system, including errors.
-In addition, when a fatal error occurs, the [`error-commands`](autoinstall-reference.md#error-commands) are executed and the traceback printed to the console.
+Progress through the installer is reported via [the `reporting` system](/t/automated-server-install-reference/16613#reporting), including errors.
+In addition, when a fatal error occurs, the [`error-commands`](/t/automated-server-install-reference/16613#error-commands) are executed and the traceback printed to the console.
 The server then just waits.

-# Interactions between Autoinstall and Cloud-init
+## Interactions between Autoinstall and Cloud-init

-## Delivery of Autoinstall
+### Delivery of Autoinstall

-Cloud-config can be used to deliver the Autoinstall data to the installation environment.
-The [autoinstall quickstart](autoinstall-quickstart.md) has an [example](autoinstall-quickstart.md#write-your-autoinstall-config) demonstrating this.
+Cloud-config can be used to deliver the autoinstall data to the installation environment.
+The [autoinstall quickstart](/t/automated-server-install-quickstart/16614) has an example of [writing the autoinstall config](/t/automated-server-install-quickstart/16614#write-your-autoinstall-config).

-Note that Autoinstall is processed by Subiquity (not Cloud-init), so please direct defects in Autoinstall behavior to [Subiquity](https://bugs.launchpad.net/subiquity/+filebug).
+Note that autoinstall is processed by Subiquity (not cloud-init), so please direct defects in autoinstall behavior and [bug reports to Subiquity](https://bugs.launchpad.net/subiquity/+filebug).

-## The installation environment
+### The installation environment

-At install time, the live-server environment is just that, a live but ephemeral copy of Ubuntu Server.
-This means that Cloud-init is present and running in that environment, and existing methods of interacting with Cloud-init can be used to configure the live-server ephemeral environment.
-For example, any #cloud-config user-data keys are presented to the live-server containing [`ssh_import_id`](https://cloudinit.readthedocs.io/en/latest/topics/modules.html?highlight=ssh#ssh-import-id), then ssh keys will be added to the authorized_keys list for the ephemeral environment.
+At install time, the live-server environment is just that: a live but ephemeral copy of Ubuntu Server.
+This means that cloud-init is present and running in that environment, and existing methods of interacting with cloud-init can be used to configure the live-server ephemeral environment.
+For example, any #cloud-config user data keys are presented to the live-server containing [`ssh_import_id`]( https://cloudinit.readthedocs.io/en/latest/reference/modules.html#ssh-import-id), then SSH keys will be added to the `authorized_keys` list for the ephemeral environment.

-## First boot configuation of the target system
+### First boot configuration of the target system

-Autoinstall data may optionally contain a [user-data](autoinstall-reference.md#user-data) sub-section, which is cloud-config data that is used to configure the target system on first boot.
+Autoinstall data may optionally contain a [user data sub-section](/t/automated-server-install-reference/16613#user-data), which is cloud-config data that is used to configure the target system on first boot.

-Subiquity itself delegates some configuration items to Cloud-init, and these items are processed on first boot.
+Subiquity itself delegates some configuration items to cloud-init, and these items are processed on first boot.

-Starting with Ubuntu 22.10, once Cloud-init has performed this first boot configuration, it will disable itself as cloud-init completes configuration in the target system on first boot.
+Starting with Ubuntu 22.10, once cloud-init has performed this first boot configuration, it will disable itself as cloud-init completes configuration in the target system on first boot.

-# Possible future directions
+### Possible future directions

 We might want to extend the 'match specs' for disks to cover other ways of selecting disks.